 Team p performance

 1. Team name

 2. Meeting attendance (showing up on time, turning off mobile phones, indicating when members will miss a meeting)

 3. Participation quantity and quality

+1 Connection

 4. Cooperation

 5. Attitudes

 6. Who is responsible for what activities (e.g. responsibilities of the discussion leader, presenter, scribe and other team members; backup roles, etc.)?

+7. How and when will the team send around materials, questions, presentations, etc. to the other group members?

+Reward ds and sanctions

+1. How will the team ensure expected contributions and performance levels?

+2. How will the team reward team members for successes?

+3. How will the team deal with free-riders?

+4. How will the team deal with members who perform poorly?